 Hyundai has gone from strength to strength the last few years on the back of redesigned products and great value.
-For 2013, they look to continue their success with a redesign for the Genesis Coupe, and new variants of several other models including the Veloster Turbo, Santa Fe Sport, and the Elantra Coupe and GT.
+For 2014, there are no major redesigns to speak of after a slew of changes to the lineup the past several years.
+But there are plenty of smaller updates to vehicles like the Elantra and Tucson.

 The subcompact Accent is offered as a sedan or five-door hatchback, it features plenty of standard features, a pair of six-speed transmissions, and excellent fuel economy at 27/38 mpg city/highway.
 It also starts at under $15,000, making it one of the most affordable cars around as well.